andrewRowlinson/mplsoccer/examples/README.rst

 To install the environment yourself use the `Anaconda <https://www.anaconda.com/>`_ Prompt:

 #.
-Create an environment from an ``environment.yml`` file.
-Copy the code above into a blank file called environment.yml, then run the following command from the directory containing the file.
+Copy the code above into a blank file called ``environment.yml``, then run the following command from the directory containing the file.

    .. code ::